vitaliihonta/zio-temporal/docs/src/main/mdoc/tutorial/workflow-execution.md

 ZIO[Any, TemporalException, String]
 ```

-By applying `serviceWithZio[]` to the `for` expression, we added the `ZWorkflowClient` dependency to the effect type, and now the ZIO infrastructre will ensure that this dependency is available to the program at compile time.
+By applying `serviceWithZIO[]` to the `for` expression, we added the `ZWorkflowClient` dependency to the effect type, and now the ZIO infrastructure will ensure that this dependency is available to the program at compile time.

 Next, consider that the input value to this workflow (`"Alice"`) is hard-coded in the `for` expression.
 Let’s instead use a command-line argument to provide that value for the Workflow Execution.